 So what is Wealthy Affiliate and how does it work?
 This course is primarily presented by Kyle Loudoun, whereas Carson Lim runs more of the backend of the group.
 He has a very simple to follow teaching style that makes it easy to ease into the world of understanding more complicated aspects of digital marketing such as Google Webmaster tools.

 The Meat of the WA Course (All 5 Levels)

 Here you'll learn to navigate the community, complete your account setup, and take a look at what you get from upgrading to a Premium account.
 You'll learn to:

-This first level of the training is fast and furious, allowing you to get your first website up and running with lightning speed.
+This first level of the training is fast and furious, and if you follow it step by step, you'll get your first website up and running with lightning speed.